 - Panic stop: A vehicle intentionally watches for the car behind them to become distracted and then slams on their brakes, causing the tailing vehicle to rear-end them.

-- Side swipe: A driver positions themselves so they can sideswipe another car that is using the inner left-turn lane of a dual left-turn lane intersection.
+- Sideswipe: A driver positions themselves so they can sideswipe another car that is using the inner left-turn lane of a dual left-turn lane intersection.

 Windshield replacement rip-offs

 According to Farmers Insurance, the windshield replacement offer is almost always a scam.
 And the risks may be more significant than many people realize.
-First, the quality of the replacement windshield and the repair work usually aren’t good, which means you could be putting your safety at risk.
-This scam also can do a number on your insurance coverage, says Quiggle, as it could lead to increased rates or policy cancellation.
+First, the quality of the replacement windshield and the repair work usually is subpar, which means you could be putting your safety at risk when driving your vehicle.
+This scam can also do a number on your insurance coverage, says Quiggle, as it could lead to increased rates or policy cancellation.

 Car insurance premium evasion

-How to avoid car insurance fraud
+Tips for avoiding car insurance fraud

 Frequently asked questions